Sleepy After Eating, Falling Asleep and Tired After Meals: Low Body O2

 When food is still present in the stomach and the person overeats, overeating produces a biochemical shock on the whole organism due to factors related to heavy breathing.
 Falling asleep and tired after eating (usually in 20-60 minutes after eating) are frequent signs of this biochemical shock.

 This effect of having sleepiness after eating with naps due to large meals is much stronger after eating junk food and especially overeating (see the second half of this page for more info about this effect).
-We start to generate free radicals, which cause oxidative stress or damage to the cells, when the body oxygen levels drop below 20 seconds (see the link to the test below).
+We start to generate free radicals, which cause oxidative stress or damage to the cells when the body oxygen levels drop below 20 seconds (see the link to the test below).

-The solution for this problem is to chew food very well (to prevent overeating) or to eat half of the meal and wait for 20 minutes, waiting for signs of hunger.
+The solution to this problem is to chew food very well (to prevent overeating) or to eat half of the meal and wait for 20 minutes, waiting for signs of hunger.
 For nearly all people, their hunger disappears and they feel fine.

 Falling asleep and tired when the food is gone from the stomach